Prevent Computers from Becoming a Contaminant

 Enclosure units are also very low-maintenance and can be cleaned with chemicals to prevent the spread of bacteria without any risk of corrosion.
 The waterproof properties of stainless steel enclosures serve to benefit food manufacturing facilities that have jet wash procedures in place.
 Being able to jet wash computers in food plants means a thorough cleaning at the end of the work day.

 The enclosures are also designed to keep computers operating in various conditions, such as condensation.
 Condensation can cause damage to electronics, and it also carries bacteria.
-Bacteria can settle on computers and lead to germ transfer from computer to food.
+Bacteria can settle on computers and lead to germ transfer from computers to food.

 The added value of using computer enclosures in food manufacturing

-Preventing food contamination caused by germs transferring from computer to food is great, but the real value of adding computer enclosures to the food production floor is that they stop food debris and dust getting in.
+Preventing food contamination caused by germs transferring from computer to food is great, but the real value of adding computer enclosures to the food production floor is that they stop food debris and dust from getting in.
 This prevents an accumulation of grease, grime, and dust, which can ruin computer systems.

 The financial implications and the impact on your business reputation as a whole can affect your food processing operation if a computer glitch brings your entire production process to a halt.